kaoh/globalplatform/gpshell/README.md

 ## Example Script Files

 In the source directory of this project several script files are provided as an example.
+After being installed the sample files can be found in `/usr/share/doc/gpshell<version>` or `/usr/local/share/doc/gpshell<version>` or `~/.linuxbrew/share/doc/gpshell<version>`

 ## MacOS